icgc-dcc/dcc-docs/docs/pcawg/data.md

 Once logged in, you will be able to browse the [_PCAWG_](https://dcc.icgc.org/releases/PCAWG) directory as usual with controlled access data files visible and downloadable.

-You may also use the _Token Manager_ (as shown below) to create access token used to download data from Collaboratory and AWS (see more details on how in the next section).
+You may also use the _Token Manager_ (as shown below) to create **access token** used to download data from *Collaboratory* and *AWS* (see more details on how in the next section).
 Tokens expire in a year, you can delete a token before expiry at anytime.

 ![](images/data-download-token.png)

+#### Download from Collaboratory or AWS
+ICGC Storage Client (should this be SCORE now?) is used to download from *Collaboratory* or *AWS* with a TSV manifest file containing necessary information about files to be downloaded.
+More instructions on download and usage of ICGC Storage Clint can be found [here]().
+One step at setup is to add the data **access token** in the ICGC Storage Client application property file, please use the token you prepared in the previous step.

+Important note about downloading PCAWG data from Collaboratory and AWS: the download client must run in the same environment as the object storage system.
+That means to download from Collaboratory, the ICGC Storage Client **must** run on a virtual machine (VM) that you launched within the Collaboratory cloud platform; to download from AWS (N. Virginia), the ICGC Storage Client **must** run on an AWS VM in the *N. Virginia* availability zone.

 #### Download from EGA
 After getting your ICGC DACO approval, you will need to get in touch with [_EGA_](mailto:ega-helpdesk@ebi.ac.uk) to have your EGA account set up.
-You will then be able to download any EGA Datasets that are under ICGC DACO.
+You will then be able to download any EGA Datasets that are under the control of the ICGC DACO.

-For EGA download, the manifest file you download from ICGC Data Portal is actually a shell script with a few variables need to be replaced by actual values, such as, username, password, output_dir etc. The script utilizes EGA Java download client which is documented with more details [here](https://ega-archive.org/download/using-ega-download-client).
-You may modify the script to suit your own need.
+For EGA data download, the manifest file you download from ICGC Data Portal is actually a shell script with a few variables need to be replaced by actual values, such as, username, password, output_dir etc. The script utilizes EGA Java download client which is documented with more details [here](https://ega-archive.org/download/using-ega-download-client).
+You may modify the manifest script to suit your own need.
 For example, if download involves too many files it could be inefficient to request all of them at once.
 You may change the script so that it requests one file at a time, finish downloading and decrypting one file, then move on to the next file.

-#### Download from Collaboratory or AWS
-Download from Collaboratory or AWS uses the same manifest file, it is a TSV file with one row per file.
-The manifest file is used by ICGC Storage Client (should this be SCORE now?) to perform the actual download.
-More details about how to use ICGC Storage Client can be found here.

-Important note about downloading PCAWG data from Collaboratory and AWS: the download client must be run in the same environment as the object storage system.
-That means to download from Collaboratory, the ICGC Storage Client **must** be run on a virtual machine (VM) that you launched within the Collaboratory cloud platform; to download from AWS (N. Virginia), the ICGC Storage Client **must** be run on a AWS VM in the N. Virginia availability zone.

 #### Download from PDC